Jesse0Michael/go-rest-assured/README.md

 - Delay
 - Callbacks

-Set these fields as a *Given* call through the client or a HTTP request to the service  directly and they will be returned from the Go Rest Assured API when you hit the *When* endpoint.
+Set these fields as a _Given_ call through the client or a HTTP request to the service directly and they will be returned from the Go Rest Assured API when you hit the _When_ endpoint.
 The Calls you stub out are uniquely mapped with an identity of their Method and Path.
 If you stub multiple calls to the same Method and Path, the responses will cycle through your stubs based on the order they were created.

 If loading callbacks from a JSON file, the call unmarshaller will attempt to read the resource field as a relative file, or else a quoted string, or else just a byte slice.

 ## Running

 ### Standalone

-Please have [GO](https://golang.org/) and [Glide](https://github.com/Masterminds/glide) installed on your machine
+Please have [GO](https://golang.org/) installed on your machine

 1. `go get github.com/jesse0michael/go-rest-assured`
-2. `make install-deps`
 2. `make build`
 3. `bin/go-rest-assured`